 You also may wish to download our Funeral Planning Guide:

-Please contact Lori.Hannasch@sjn.org at 651-209-8590 if you need assistance regarding coping with a loss, planning a funeral, or are interested in serving as a Funeral Luncheon Volunteer.
+Please contact Lori.Hannasch@sjn.org at 651-209-8590 if you need assistance with grief support, planning a funeral, or are interested in serving as a Funeral Luncheon Volunteer.

 “Bear one another’s burdens, and in this way you will fulfill the law of Christ.”
 Galatians 6:2